The most historic restaurant in every state

 Mississippi: Weidmann’s, Meridian

 Visitors can spot Weidmann’s by its nostalgic neon sign, advertising the fact that the classic Southern restaurant has proudly been around since 1870.
-Family owned until 1999, the restaurant retains its historic atmosphere with peanut butter crocks and crackers sitting at every table, a tradition dating back to butter shortages.
-The menu is appropriately Southern, with fried green tomatoes, po’boy sandwiches and shrimp with grits.
+Family-owned until 1999, the restaurant retains its historic atmosphere with peanut butter crocks and crackers sitting at every table, a tradition dating back to butter shortages.
+The menu is appropriately Southern, with fried green tomatoes, po’ boy sandwiches, and shrimp and grits all making an appearance.

 Missouri: Arthur Bryant’s BBQ, Kansas City

-When it comes to BBQ in America, it doesn’t get more legendary than Arthur Bryant’s.
-Presidents ranging from Harry Truman to Barack Obama have eaten at this restaurant, which features the recipes from Arthur Bryant himself, whose brother Charlie was one of the originators of Kansas City-style barbecue.
-The food is simple, with smoked meat trays full of ribs, ham, beef and pulled pork, served with Bryant’s sweet and tangy signature sauce.
+When it comes to barbecue, it doesn’t get more legendary than Arthur Bryant’s.
+Presidents ranging from Harry Truman to Barack Obama have eaten at this restaurant, which features recipes from the 'King of Ribs' himself.
+The food is simple yet hugely satisfying; trays of smoked meat groaning with ribs, ham, beef, and pulled pork are served with Bryant’s sweet and tangy signature sauces.

 Montana: Belton Chalet, West Glacier

-Built in 1910 to serve the Great Northern Railway, this rustic hotel and restaurant sits at the entrance of Montana’s Glacier National Park.
-Usually, restaurant staff stand at the balconies to welcome the incoming train, a tradition that stretches back to the chalet’s beginnings.
-The restaurant features a 100-year-old fireplace and a fine dining menu.
+Built in 1910 to serve the Great Northern Railway, this charming hotel and restaurant sits at the entrance of Montana’s Glacier National Park.
+In a tradition that stretches back to the chalet’s beginnings, staff often stand out on the balconies to welcome incoming trains.
+Loved by locals and international travelers alike, the Belton Chalet features an early 20th-century fireplace and a fine dining menu.

 Nebraska: Johnny’s Café, Omaha

-Johnny’s Café looks and feels like a blast from the past, but that’s just the way its Omaha regulars like it.
-The original owner, Frank Kawa, founded it in 1922 and called it “Johnny’s” because the name was already on the side of the building.
-The décor and menu are both classic steakhouse, with a wide selection of cuts of beef, as well as seafood dinners and all the traditional fixings.
+Johnny’s Café looks and feels like a blast from the past, and that’s just the way its Omaha regulars like it.
+The original owner, Frank Kawa, founded what started out as an eight-seater saloon in 1922, calling the place Johnny’s simply because the name was already on the side of the building.
+The décor and menu are both befitting of a classic steakhouse, with a wide selection of cuts of beef, as well as seafood dinners and all the traditional fixings.

 Nevada: Casale's Halfway Club, Reno

-At over 80 years-old, Casale’s is the oldest continuously family-operated restaurant in Reno.
-It originally opened as a fruit stand but eventually became a deli and then a fully-fledged restaurant.
-The history lies in the Casale family’s recipes, overseen by “Mama” Inez.
-The food is old-school Italian-American: hand-rolled ravioli, baked lasagne, pizza and garlic bread with a marinara dipping sauce are all fan favourites.
+Opened in 1937, Casale’s is the oldest continuously family-operated restaurant in Reno.
+It originally started life as a fruit stand, eventually became a deli, and then a fully-fledged restaurant.
+The history lies in the Casale family’s recipes, overseen by 'Mama' Inez.
+The food is old-school Italian American: hand-rolled ravioli, baked lasagna, pizza, and garlic bread with marinara dipping sauce are all fan favorites.

 New Mexico: El Farol, Santa Fe

-The most famous restaurant and bar in Santa Fe is also the oldest.
-El Farol has been a go-to for tapas plates and flamenco performances since it opened in 1835.
-The New York Times once called it “one of the best bars on Earth” and there’s even an economic game theory problem named after the popularity of the bar.
-Guests love the patatas bravas and grilled artichokes as well as the paella and sangria.
+The oldest restaurant and bar in Santa Fe, El Farol has been a go-to for tapas plates and flamenco performances since it opened in 1835.
+The New York Times newspaper once called it 'one of the best bars on Earth,' and there’s even an economic game theory problem named in homage to the popularity of the bar.
+Guests particularly love the patatas bravas, grilled artichokes, and paella.

 New York: Fraunces Tavern, New York City

-New York is full of exciting historic restaurants, but the king of them all has to be the Fraunces Tavern.
-American founding father John Adams once said his meal at Fraunces was “the most splendid dinner I have ever seen.”
-Since it first opened in 1762 it’s seen many different owners and names, but today it's home to a museum as well as a dining room that serves dishes like the signature filet mignon on a stone, slow-roasted chicken pot pie and corned beef hash.
-It's currently open for outside dining.
+New York has a wealth of exciting historic restaurants, but the king of them all has to be Fraunces Tavern.
+American founding father John Adams declared his meal at Fraunces was 'the most splendid dinner I have ever seen' (and, presumably, eaten).
+Since opening in 1762, the restaurant has seen many different owners and names, but today it's home to a museum as well as The Dining Room, where craft beers and cocktails are served alongside the likes of the signature filet mignon on a stone, slow-roasted chicken pot pie, and corned beef hash.

 North Carolina: Carolina Coffee Shop, Chapel Hill

-The Ranch Steakhouse looks like an old barn... because that’s exactly what it is.
-In 1946 Loyd and Maxine Engh converted the barn on Maxine’s family farm into a supper club that quickly became a hit with travelling salesmen working in the Midwest.
-Nowadays beef lovers visit the big old barn for thick ‘n’ juicy steaks with baked potatoes and other traditional side dishes.
+The Ranch Steakhouse looks like an old barn – because that’s exactly what it is.
+In 1946, Loyd and Maxine Engh converted the outhouse on Maxine’s family farm into a supper club that quickly became a hit with traveling salesmen working in the Midwest.
+Nowadays, beef lovers visit the big old barn for thick, juicy steaks served with baked potatoes and other traditional side dishes.

 Ohio: Golden Lamb, Lebanon